Octav Botnar: Philanthropy

 Octav's only child, Camelia Botnar, was killed in a car crash near Stonehenge in 1972 at the age of 20.
-Her death led to a wave of philanthropy that saw Botnar donate millions to charity throughout his later life.
+Her death led to a wave of philanthropy that saw Botnar donate millions to charity throughout his later life, which was at odds with his reputation as a ruthless businessman.
 One of his larger donations was £13 million to London's Great Ormond Street Hospital.

 He also established the Camelia Botnar Foundation in his daughter's memory.
 The foundation, located in West Sussex, is still active today, providing residential training and work experience, helping young people to learn a skilled trade, embark on a useful career path and successfully make their own way in life.